-- the appropriate officer gives or shows the person any document authorising the search. - 48.
-These steps do not necessarily have to be followed in the order presented.
-The appropriate officer will have flexibility depending on the circumstances in an individual case, but all of the steps should be undertaken prior to the search of a person. - 49.
-Appropriate officers not in uniform should show their warrant cards or other suitable form of identification. - 50.
-Before the search takes place the appropriate officer should inform the person of their entitlement to a copy of the record of the search. - 51.
-If the person to be searched does not appear to understand what is being said or the appropriate officer has doubts as to the person's ability to speak and/or understand English or the person is deaf or has difficulty with hearing or speaking, the appropriate officer should take reasonable steps to ensure that the person understands.
+48. These steps do not necessarily have to be followed in the order presented.
+The officer will have flexibility depending on the circumstances in an individual case, but all of the steps should be undertaken prior to the search of a person.

+49. Officers not in uniform should show their warrant cards or other suitable form of identification.

+50. Before the search takes place the officer should inform the person of their entitlement to a copy of the record of the search.

+51. If the person to be searched does not appear to understand what is being said or the officer has doubts as to the person's ability to speak and/or understand English or the person is deaf or has difficulty with hearing or speaking, the officer should take reasonable steps to ensure that the person understands.
 Where desirable and practicable someone who can act as an interpreter should be identified, but if no such person can be identified, the search may still proceed.
-In all cases, the appropriate officer should record any difficulties he encountered and the reasons for proceeding.
+In all cases, the officer should record any difficulties he encountered and the reasons for proceeding.